ec-edelivery/dynamic-discovery-federated-infrastructure/uc04-registration/README.md

 - **vat-num-at-sml** - The subdomain 9924 SML service, responsible for managing the DNS records for the subdomain 9924.

-All new docker services are using the same docker image [domisml:4.3.1](../docker-domisml/README.md).
+All new docker services are using the same docker image [domisml:4.3.1](./docker-domisml/README.md).
-Because the docker image is not accessible from any public docker repository (e. g. docker hub), the image must be built locally before executing the tests.
+Because the docker image is not accessible from any public docker repository (e. g. dockerhub), the image must be built locally before executing the tests.
 The image is built using the following command:

 ```shell
   docker compose -f docker-domisml/docker-compose.yml build
 ```
-For detailed information on how to build the docker image, please refer to the [README.md](../docker-domisml/README.md) file.
+For detailed information on how to build the docker image, please refer to the [README.md](./docker-domisml/README.md) file.

+Tests 2, 3, and 4 require the SoapUI application, which can be downloaded from the [SmartBear: SoapUI Open Source](https://www.soapui.org/downloads/soapui/) website.
+For these tests, the SoapUI project **FederatedDNS PoC** was created.
+The project file is located in the testcase folder: *uc04-registration* with filename: *domisml-soapui-project-examples.xml*.
+To execute test cases 2–4, launch the SoapUI application and import the project file.

 ## Running the PoC